 Social media.
 Many breeders advertise their puppies on social media.
 A breeder’s social media page can also help you determine if they truly care for their dogs as you will see the dog’s living conditions in their posts.

 Breeders.net This is a good search engine to find a reputable breeder in your area.
-You just put in the breed, your zip code and hit enter and a list comes up.
-I know others have had success finding their puppy this way but you still need to do your due diligence and checking the breeder out.
+You just put in the breed, your zip code, and hit enter and a list comes up.
+I know others have had success finding their puppy this way but you still need to do your due diligence and check the breeder out.

 Remember that when looking for a reputable breeder, research is key.
 Do not assume they care for their dogs; ask for a meeting with the breeder to include a tour of their facility and to meet the puppies’ parents.